FleetTracker

 Add more advanced ticket management features: including comments, files, priority levels, favourites and new statuses with a review process.

-Our clients wanted a way to limit access of certain features to certain user.
+Our clients wanted a way to limit access to certain features to certain users.

-Our clients wanted a way to limit access of certain features to certain user.
+Our clients wanted a way to limit access to certain features to certain users.

 Our MVP users informed us that the workflow within which our product was being used had multiple internal teams interact and collaborate with each other throughout.